YannisPap/Wrangle-OpenStreetMap-Data/README.md

 ## Introduction

-On the particular project, I am using data mungling techniques to assess the quality of OpenStreetMap's (OSM) data for the center of Singapore regarding their consistency and uniformity.
+On the particular project, we are using data mungling techniques to assess the quality of OpenStreetMap's (OSM) data for the center of Singapore regarding their consistency and uniformity.
 The data wrangling takes place programmatically, using **Python** for the most of the process and **SQL** for items that need further attention while in the **PostgreSQL**.

 ## The Dataset

 The dataset describes the center of Singapore, covering an area from Clementi on the west, to Bedok on the east and from Serangoon on the north, to Sentosa Island on the south.
-The size of the dataset is 96 MB and can can be downloaded from [here](http://overpass-api.de/api/map?bbox=103.7651,1.2369,103.9310,1.3539).
+The size of the dataset is 96 MB and can be downloaded from [here](http://overpass-api.de/api/map?bbox=103.7651,1.2369,103.9310,1.3539).

 # Data Assessment